Nanolx/NanoDroid/README.md

       * grant signature spoofing permission to Fake Store or Play Store
          * go to Settings / Apps / Permissions / Signature Spoofing and grant it
       * install either Fake Store or Play Store
+* SafetyNet check fails after upgrading Magisk to version 18.0
+  * go to Magisk Manager > Magisk Hide and activate it for `microG DroidGuard Helper`
+* Applications crash during SafetyNet check
+  * install microG DroidGuard Helper as user-app (required on some ROMs), as root, on-device, issue:
+      * `pm install -r /system/app/DroidGuard/DroidGuard.apk`
+      * this is done automatically in Magisk Mode (as of version 20.5)

+### Play Store

 * Play Store giving error RH-01
   * ensure you rebooted after [microG setup](#microg-setup)
   * ensure Play Store has signature spoofing permission
       * go to Settings / Apps / Permissions / Signature Spoofing and grant it
   * force close Play Store and open it again

+### Push Messages

 * Apps are not receiving Push messages
   * go to microG Settings / Google Cloud Messaging and check if it is connected
   * ensure you don't have an adblocker blocking the domain `mtalk.google.com` it is required for GCM to work
   * when using Titanium Backup first install the app only (without data) and start it, this will register the app, after that you can restore the data using Titanium Backup
   * if an app is not shown as registered in microG Settings / Google Cloud Messaging, try uninstalling and re-installing it
   * when restoring the ROM from a TWRP backup GCM is often broken, no workaround currently known, except uninstalling and re-installing the apps
-* Battery Drain
-  * microG fails to register applications to GCM (Google Cloud Messaging) if they were installed **before** microG, but the apps keep trying to register and that causes the battery drain, all apps installed **after** microG are properly registered, to fix the battery drain either
-     * do a clean flash of your ROM (, Magisk) and NanoDroid and install your apps after microG setup
-     * uninstall and re-install all your applications (backup application data if required)
-* microG lacks features
-  * if you use AppOps, PrivacyGuard or the like you have to grant microG GmsCore **all** permissions, if you prevent some permissions, some apps or features might not work as expected or not at all.
-Note: some APIs/features are stubs in microG GmsCore, meaning they exist that apps don't complain, but they do nothing - thus blocking microG GmsCore is pretty much of no benefit.
-* ROM lags after applying signature spoofing patch
-  * some ROMs already have the patch built-in, if you patch those ROMs (again), it results in heavy lags

-### Magisk Mode installation only

-* SafetyNet check fails after upgrading Magisk to version 18.0
-  * go to Magisk Manager > Magisk Hide and activate it for `microG DroidGuard Helper`

-### System Mode installation only

-* Applications crash during SafetyNet check
-  * install microG DroidGuard Helper as user-app (required on some ROMs), as root, on-device, issue:
-      * `pm install -r /system/app/DroidGuard/DroidGuard.apk`
-* Applications crash when using WebView
+### Unified Nlp

+* unified Nlp is not registered in the system
+  * some ROMs with native signature spoofing don't look for `com.google.android.gms` as location provider
+  * tell the developer (or maintainer) of the ROM to fix this
+* unified Nlp is registered in the system, but fails to get location
-  * install Bromite WebView as user-app, as root, on-device, issue:
+  * issue the following commands as root, on-device:
+     * `pm grant com.google.android.gms android.permission.ACCESS_FINE_LOCATION`
-      * `pm install -r /system/app/BromiteWebView/BromiteWebView.apk`
+     * `pm grant com.google.android.gms android.permission.ACCESS_COARSE_LOCATION`

-### F-Droid only
+### F-Droid

 * On some ROMs (most noticeably MIUI ROMs) F-Droid can't install applications
   * this is because F-Droid's Priviledged Extension is not compatible with those ROMs, disable it from